By Thomas Di Giacomo, CTO at SUSE

 Container ecosystem expansion, and consolidation?

 Kubernetes, an open-source orchestration engine, exploded onto the scene two years ago as a way to automate deployment, scale, and manage containerized applications.
-It has already won the war for container orchestration dominance, and experts predict further rapid adoption over the next few years as organizations realize its full potential.
+It has already won the war for container orchestration dominance, and kubernetes monitoring experts predict further rapid adoption over the next few years as organizations realize its full potential.

 The next step for the technology is around container eco-system at large.
 That’s to say security for containers, service meshing and management, networking, management, and storage is the next thing for Kubernetes and the container world to tackle.
 We are already starting to see all of that happening, and this is set to be a big focus for the next year.
 As adoption and maturity develop, one of the questions is also if we will see a consolidation of Kubernetes-based solutions and companies in the market already from next year or slightly later.

 For some time now, software has been the main topic of discussion when it comes to giving organizations a competitive advantage through technology.
 However, it’s important we don’t forget about hardware, which is now more important than ever before.